Environmental impact of wind power: Livestock

 The land can still be used for farming and cattle grazing.
 Livestock is unaffected by the presence of wind farms.
 International experience shows that livestock will "graze right up to the base of wind turbines and often use them as rubbing posts or for shade".

 In 2014, a first of its kind veterinary study attempted to determine the effects of rearing livestock near a wind turbine, the study compared the health effects of a wind turbine on the development of two groups of growing geese, preliminary results found that geese raised within 50 meters of a wind turbine gained less weight and had a higher concentration of the stress hormone cortisol in their blood than geese at a distance of 500 meters.

 Semi-domestic reindeer avoid the construction activity, but seem unaffected when the turbines are operating.

 Impact on wildlife

 Environmental assessments are routinely carried out for wind farm proposals, and potential impacts on the local environment (e.g. plants, animals, soils) are evaluated.
 Turbine locations and operations are often modified as part of the approval process to avoid or minimise impacts on threatened species and their habitats.
-Any unavoidable impacts can be offset with conservation improvements of similar ecosystems which are unaffected by the proposal.
+Unavoidable impacts can be offset with conservation improvements of similar ecosystems which are unaffected by the proposal.

 A research agenda from a coalition of researchers from universities, industry, and government, supported by the Atkinson Center for a Sustainable Future, suggests modeling the spatiotemporal patterns of migratory and residential wildlife with respect to geographic features and weather, to provide a basis for science-based decisions about where to site new wind projects.
 More specifically, it suggests: